Bryan Flores.

 Credo Award — Verizon

-Retention call-center redesign with the Nexidia speech-analytics churn-risk scoring model he proposed and co-developed.
+Retention call-center redesign with the Nexidia speech-analytics churn-risk scoring model I proposed and co-developed.

 Leading for Results — Verizon / BTS

-Top-talent simulation cohort (60–100 leaders annually).
-Bryan's team won the 2-day senior-leadership simulation competition.
+Top-talent simulation cohort of 60–100 leaders annually.
+My team won the 2-day senior-leadership simulation competition.

 Verizon Lean Six Sigma — Green Belt

-Green Belt project became the retention center redesign that produced both the Credo and the industry-productized churn-scoring IP.
+My Green Belt project became the retention-center redesign that produced both the Credo Award and the industry-productized churn-scoring IP.

 B.S., Economics